kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

   - Kubernetes 1.15: Game of Release/Thrones
   - Kubernetes 1.16: Unlimited Breadsticks For All
   - Kubernetes 1.17: The Chillest Release - Capynetes
+  - Kubernetes 1.18: A Bit Quarky
+  - Kubernetes 1.19: Accentuate the Paw-sitive
+  - Kubernetes 1.20: The Raddest Release
+  - Kubernetes 1.21: Power to the Community
+  - Kubernetes 1.22: Reaching New Peaks
+  - Kubernetes 1.23: The Next Frontier

 ### Mailing List Standards